What Is Rideshare Insurance and Why Do You Need It?

 Here's the core problem: personal auto insurance policies exclude commercial activity by default.
 When you log into the Uber or Lyft driver app, you are technically operating your vehicle for business purposes.
 Most personal insurers treat this as a commercial use exclusion, meaning they can — and often will — deny any claim that occurs while your app is active.
 This gap leaves thousands of drivers financially exposed every day.

-Understanding rideshare coverage gaps is the first step to making sure you're never left holding the bill after an accident.
+Understanding the rideshare coverage gap is the first step to making sure you're never left holding the bill after an accident.

 The 3 Phases of Rideshare Coverage Explained